FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

 this is the description :

     Determine whether an integer is a palindrome.
 Do this without extra space.

+## 94. Binary Tree Inorder Traversal

+this is the description :

+    Given a binary tree, return the inorder traversal of its nodes' values.

+    For example:
+    Given binary tree {1,#,2,3},
+       1
+        \
+         2
+        /
+       3
+    return [1,3,2].

+    Note: Recursive solution is trivial, could you do it iteratively?

+## 96. Unique Binary Search Trees

+this is the description :

+    Given n, how many structurally unique BST's (binary search trees) that store values 1...n?

+    For example,
+    Given n = 3, there are a total of 5 unique BST's.

+       1         3     3      2      1
+        \       /     /      / \      \
+         3     2     1      1   3      2
+        /     /       \                 \
+       2     1         2                 3

 ## 100. Same Tree

 this is the description :